aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/AspNetCoreWebApp/template/src/BlueprintBaseName/Readme.md

 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
 * LambdaEntryPoint.cs - class that derives from **Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction**.
 The code in this file bootstraps the ASP.NET Core hosting framework.
 The Lambda function is defined in the base class.
 * LocalEntryPoint.cs - for local development this contains the executable Main function which bootstraps the ASP.NET Core hosting framework with Kestrel, as for typical ASP.NET Core applications.
-* project.json - .NET Core project file with build and tool declarations for the Amazon.Lambda.Tools Nuget package
 * Startup.cs - usual ASP.NET Core Startup class used to configure the services ASP.NET Core will use.

 The generated project contains a Serverless template which declares 2 Lambda functions.
 The first function is configured using an